 2. When Does the Bank Liquidate SBA Loan Collateral?

-If the bank holds an SBA lien on your personal residence, you face the possibility of foreclosure.
+If the bank holds an SBA lien on your residence, you face the possibility of foreclosure.
 Foreclosure is an action taken to sell property that was pledged as security for the SBA loan.
-Since the laws pertaining to the foreclosure of mortgages, deeds of trust, and other types of real property liens vary by state, the bank will have to determine the proper method of foreclosure.
+Since the laws of the foreclosure of mortgages, deeds of trust, and other types of real property liens vary by state, the bank will have to determine the proper method of foreclosure.
 The two primary methods of real property lien foreclosure actions are judicial foreclosure and non-judicial foreclosure as it pertains to SBA liens.

 3. How Do SBA Standards Apply to Personal Homes?